 Never wear cotton

 Cotton absorbs rain water, which means that all that water and create an uncomfortable soggy experience.
 You will be more prone to chafing because of the wet and cold fabric that sticks to your skin.
 And you’ll be more likely to feel chill.
 Technical wool is a much better alternative because it doesn’t feel cold and soggy when wet.
 Especially materials like merino wool or polyester have thermal properties (even when wet), which makes them a warmer and better fabric choice for running in the rain.

 The right socks

 In one of my previous articles (Running and Blisters) I already wrote about the importance of good quality running socks.
 Cotton socks are an absolute no-go for running in the rain!
-Socks made of synthetic fibers instead of cotton, are highly recommended, because they lead moisture away from the skin.
-Find socks with a smooth surface and no seams, like Wright Socks.
+Socks made of synthetic fibres instead of cotton, are highly recommended, because they lead moisture away from the skin.
+Find socks with a smooth surface and no seams, like for example Wright Socks or .

 Running socks are anatomically shaped, which helps to prevent the sock from wrinkling and causing friction.
 Some runners wear double layered socks or sometimes two pairs of socks, because this causes friction between the socks and less between the sock and the skin.
 In that case, make sure your shoe size still allows you to have enough room for toe/foot movement.
 Good socks are really worth the investment!

 In order not to slide (and fall) during your run in the rain, the bottom of your running shoes should have grooves on their soles that are deeper than one millimeter.
 They allow water to run through them and also help the shoes get a better grip on the surface.